Mutant toddlers, imaginary friends, giant robots, child geniuses, E.V.Os, cryptids... that guy. Not to mention your occasional alien hero.

 - Time Squad

-- Animesque: Done to pretty much everyone to a slight degree in an attempt to unify art styles, but done most obviously (which is to say, really obviously) to the Powerpuffs and to Dexter.
+- Animesque: Done to pretty much everyone to a slight degree in an attempt to unify the varying art styles, but done most obviously (which is to say, really obviously) to the Powerpuffs and to Dexter.
 Reaction to the Puffs has been mixed, but the new, older, richer-and-Tony-Stark-like Dexter... uh, doesn't have any female detractors, at any rate.

 - Crisis Crossover: With the threat of Planet Fusion assimilating the Earth, everyone, good or bad, is working to prevent the catastrophe.